pjachim/ExplodingHam/docs/tutorials/compression_knn.md

 - NCD is approximately symmetric and satisfies triangle inequality
 - It's a universal similarity metric (works for any data type)

-### Connection to Kolmogorov Complexity

-NCD approximates the normalized information distance (NID), which is based on Kolmogorov complexity—the length of the shortest program that generates a string.
-While Kolmogorov complexity is uncomputable, practical compressors approximate it well enough for classification.

 ## <a name="basic-usage"></a>Basic Usage